reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 ## Why Caching?

 Caching is a common technique of temporarily storing a copy of data or result of a computation in-memory for quick and frequent access.
-We use caching primarily for the following two reasons:
+We use caching primarily for :

 1. **Improving the throughput of the application.**
-2. **Avoiding overwhelming the application or downstream applications with redundant requests.**
+2. **Prevent overwhelming the application or downstream applications with redundant requests.**

-Implementing caching may result in a fluid user experience and a robust system.

-We can either implement caching by ourselves in our application by using an in-memory `Map` based data structure, or we can use a full-blown caching solutions such as Redis or ElastiCache.
+We can either implement caching in our application by using an in-memory `Map` based data structure, or we can use a full-blown caching solution such as [Redis](https://redis.io/).

 ## What is ElastiCache?